Delta-Academy/othello/README.md

 ## Tournament Format :crossed_swords:

+## Competition Format :crossed_swords:

+The competition is a knockout tournament where your AI will play other teams' AIs 1-v-1.

-We follow the **Othello World Championship Rules**.
+We follow the Othello World Championship Rules.
 Each 1-v-1 matchup consists of up to 3 games.
-The first player to play the first game is chosen randomly.
+The **first player to play** the first game is chosen randomly.
 The other player starts the second game.
-The starter of the third game, if one is necessary, is the player who, in total over games 1 & 2, had the most discs at the end of the games.
+The starter of the third game, if one is necessary, is the player who, in total over games 1 & 2, had the most discs.
 If this is a tie, the draw is made randomly.

 The winner of the matchup is the winner of more of the 3 games.
 If this is tied, the total number of discs at the end of the games shall be used to determine the winner.
 If this is a tie, then both teams progress to the next round with one of the teams as their representative.